NVE/NVEHYDROTOOLS/README.txt

 The largest sub-daily flood is extracted only for years where we have daily floods.
 If daily and subdaily floods are separated more than two days, they are assumed to represent two differen events.

 Excample data are provided.
-For full dataset, You must download new HYDRA data and either adjust the path, or paste into current folder of SeNorge-data (//nve/fil/h/HM/Interne Prosjekter/Flomkart/Catchment_Data)
+The full dataset, you will find on:
+//nve/fil/h/HM/Interne Prosjekter/Flomkart/Data

-4:
+4:  SeNorge_gridID_for_catchments.R
+Excample of use
 setwd('C:/Users/koe/Documents/Flomkart/NVEHYDROTOOLS/R')
-source('create_ams_functions_v2.R')

-SeNorge_gridID_for_catchments
 library('rgdal')
 library('rgeos')
 source('SeNorge_gridID_for_catchments.R')

 #GIS-data kan be loaded from fra http://nedlasting.nve.no/gis/, and you should select
 #HYDROLOGISKE DATA->Totalnedbørfelt til målestasjon

-grid_id_all_catchments<-gridcell_list(NA,"E:/Data/GISData/Hydrologi_TotalNedborfeltMalestasjon.shp")

-source('SeNorge_gridID_for_catchments')
-tt1<-gridcell_list("2.11.0","Hydrologi_TotalNedborfeltMalestasjon.shp")
+For NVE users, the data are stored at
+//nve/fil/h/HM/Interne Prosjekter/Flomkart/Data/GISData

+Get grid-ids for all catchments: grid_id_all_catchments<-gridcell_list(NA,"//nve/fil/h/HM/Interne Prosjekter/Flomkart/Data/GISData/Hydrologi_TotalNedborfeltMalestasjon.shp", c_layer="Hydrologi_TotalNedborfeltMalestasjon")

+Get grid-id for one catchment
+grid_id_Narsjo<-gridcell_list("2.11.0","//nve/fil/h/HM/Interne Prosjekter/Flomkart/Data/GISData/Hydrologi_TotalNedborfeltMalestasjon.shp",
+c_layer="Hydrologi_TotalNedborfeltMalestasjon")